AVITA Medical to Announce First Quarter 2023 Financial Results

-/EIN News/ -- VALENCIA, Calif. and MELBOURNE, Australia, April 20, 2023 (GLOBE NEWSWIRE) -- AVITA Medical, Inc. (NASDAQ: RCEL, ASX: AVH), a regenerative medicine company leading the development and commercialization of first-in-class devices and autologous cellular therapies for skin restoration, announced today that it will report its first quarter 2023 financial results after the close of the U.S. financial markets on Thursday, May 11, 2023.
+VALENCIA, Calif. and MELBOURNE, Australia, April 20, 2023 (GLOBE NEWSWIRE) -- AVITA Medical, Inc. RCELAVH)), a regenerative medicine company leading the development and commercialization of first-in-class devices and autologous cellular therapies for skin restoration, announced today that it will report its first quarter 2023 financial results after the close of the U.S. financial markets on Thursday, May 11, 2023.
 AVITA Medical will host a conference call and webcast that day at 1:30 p.m.
 Pacific Time (Friday, May 12, 2023, at 6:30 a.m.
 Australian Eastern Standard Time) to discuss its financial results and recent business highlights.

 To access the live call via telephone, please register in advance using the link here.
 Upon registering, each participant will receive an email confirmation with dial-in numbers and a unique personal PIN that can be used to join the call.